 How do I get in touch to ask for your help?

 Initially you need to call our Information Advice Helpline on 0116 299 2278.
-The line is open between 11am and 4pm on weekdays.
+The line is open between 9am and 1pm Monday - Thursday .
 We do receive a high volume of calls and would ask you to leave a voicemail if you are unable to get through to one of our staff.
 We will return your call as quickly as we can.

 We recommend everyone should check their benefit eligibility every 12 months as circumstances often change.